-The Company entered into an agreement whereby, commencing on May 30, 2018 through the earlier of the Company's consummation of a Business Combination and its liquidation, the Company will pay VK Consulting a monthly fee of \$7,500 for office space and secretarial and administrative services.
-For the year ended December 31, 2018, the Company paid \$52,500 in fees for these services.
+The Company entered into an agreement whereby, commencing on May 30, 2018 through the earlier of the Company's consummation of a Business Combination or its liquidation, the Company will pay VK Consulting a monthly fee of \$7,500 for office space and secretarial and administrative services.
+For each of the years ended December 31, 2020 and 2019, the Company incurred and paid \$90,000 in fees for these services.